HS2 and the City Council

 - Providing vast amounts of information held by the City Council ranging from land ownership to traffic data;

-- Working at a detailed level providing relevant inputs to the Environmental Impact Assessment – at all levels ranging from the historic environment to social impacts; and
+- Working at a detailed level providing relevant inputs to the Hybrid Bill petitioning process – at all levels ranging from the historic environment to social impacts;

 - Working closely with the local stakeholder teams in terms of building a picture of local communities and stakeholders at all levels, providing contacts, and keeping an overview of engagement.

-There are working groups specifically set up to co-ordinate activity around the two stations – the Interchange Station Group chaired by Solihull, and the Birmingham City Station Group chaired by the City Council.
+There are working groups specifically set up to co-ordinate activity around the two stations – the Interchange Station Group chaired by Solihull, and the Birmingham Curzon Station Group chaired by the City Council.

 For more information please visit our HS2 Ltd Engagement page.